 Unlike many radio stations, we format our programming to fit the life style of people that live in our listening area.
-Throughout each day we offer our listeners a wide variety of information based shows that make them a part of what we do .
-As an example, our widely listened to "Wright Here-Wright Now" is a 30 minute live call in show which originates from our studio each Wednesday morning.
+Throughout each day, we offer our listeners a wide variety of information-based shows that make them a part of what we do.
+As an example, our widely listened to "Focus on Health" is a 30 minute "live" call-in show which originates from our studio each Wednesday morning.
 Our listeners have the opportunity to call in health related questions to be answered by a health care professional.
-Other live local call-in shows include "The Bradford Financial News and Investment Hour", and “Windsor Wellness Show”, to our daily "Trading Post" that allows the listener to call in with items to buy, sell or trade.
+Other "live" local call-in shows include: "The Bradford Financial News and Investment Hour"; “Prime-Life Show”; and our "Trading Post" that allows the listener to call in with items to buy, sell or trade.
 Each hour of the day, KQWC offers a diverse menu of programs with a mix of the "best of the best" adult contemporary music from the 60's, 70's, 80's and 90's.

 KQWC Radio brings to this area a rich history of quality news and information radio that has been enjoyed by listeners since the initial sign-on date of February 9, 1950.
 The call letters of KJFJ were first used when the station was owned by the local newspaper, The Daily Freeman Journal.

-KQWC AM and FM is owned by NRG Media LLC based in Cedar Rapids.
+KQWC AM and FM is now owned by Riverside Broadcasting Company LLC of Yankton, South Dakota.

 KQWC has earned a number of awards for broadcast excellence and community

 Because of the kind of format KQWC offers, our listeners are the type of people that thrive on information every day.
 It's the same kind of audience (ages 25-60) that will watch a network television news or the Weather Channel.
 This category of person generally has the ability to live a more "affluent" lifestyle with more spendable income.
 This is the reason KQWC has over 700 retail and service businesses marketing their products and services on our KQWC Radio continuously.

 • Hamilton County accident.